tawficahmad/Power_BI-Dashboards/README.md

 # My Power BI Dashboard Portfolio 📊

 Data Nerds!
-THis repository is a collection of Power BI dashboards I've developed.
-It tracks my journey in using Power BI, from foundational reports to advanced interactive analyses, all ailed at turning data into clear, actionable insights.
+This repository is a collection of Power BI dashboards I've developed.
+It tracks my journey in using Power BI, from foundational reports to advanced interactive analyses, all aimed at turning data into clear, actionable insights.

 # Featured Dashboards

 Explore the dashboards below.
-Each has its own dedicated README with more detauls on the build and process specific features.
+Each has its own dedicated README with more details on the build and process-specific features.

 ## Data Jobs Dashboard (V1 - Comprehensive Exploration)